toadjaune/network-scan-target/README.md

 ## Server setup

 - No specific server-side setup is required, only python3 with the stdlib.
+  - Last tested on Fedora 40 / Ubuntu 24.04, with python 3.12
 - If you can, create a dedicated VM for this, rather than using a machine with a real use.

   - We're going to open sockets on EVERY port, TCP and UDP.
 Meaning that once we're running, nothing else can claim any port, and some programs might behave poorly in such a situation.
 You've been warned.